Logo designer: Rico Serna @mmmmmrico

 Victor Chamroeun is a Montréal visual artist who holds a BA and MA in architecture.
 His main form of expression is ceramics, a medium that allows him to explore and reflect on relations between art and design, sculpture and the utilitarian object.
 Biomorphism and anthropomorphism are recurring themes in his work.

-Paul Lofeodo (1994, Toronto) is a multidisciplinary artist and writer working mainly with photography and sculpture.
+Paul Lofeodo is a multidisciplinary artist and writer working mainly with photography and sculpture.
 Informed by dramaturgical, psychoanalytic and marxist perspectives, Lofeodo explores the constitution of identity and performativity, normativity and hegemony, embodiment and the metaphysics of presence.
-Lofeodo lives and works in Montréal, where he received his Bachelor of Fine Arts with a minor in Sociology from Concordia University.
-He has exhibited his work at the VAV Gallery, the Art Matters Festival, Somewhere Gallery and the Rad Hourani Foundation.
+Lofeodo lives and works in Montréal, where he received his BFA with a minor in sociology from Concordia University.
+He has exhibited his work at the VAV Gallery, Art Matters Festival, Somewhere Gallery, and Rad Hourani Foundation.

 Japanese Beginning (日本語のはじまり)